Skip to Main Content

 Library Materials - Overdues, Replacements, Blocks, and Fines

-• Patrons are responsible for all replacement costs of items not returned or damaged.
-It is advised that you do not check materials out for anyone other than yourself.
+Patrons are responsible for replacement costs of items not returned or damaged.
+It is advised not to check materials out for anyone other than yourself.

-• The library will not place registration blocks in any scenario.
+• The library does not place registration blocks in any scenario.

 • Students need to return materials before they can check out other materials from the library, but they can still register for courses.